ashutoshmjain/homepage/_posts/2017-08-03-My-Command-Line-Cheat-Sheet.md

 As a project manager I always wanted developers to put ample comments in their code.
 Elaborate, unambiguous and clear.
 Saying used to go around "code like a writer".
 I think reverse too is true.
 Writing like a coder, makes a writer more efficient and readable..

->A word about this post: it is about tools I am exploring to bring a coder into my writing.
+>A word about this post: it is about tools I am exploring to a coder into my writing.
 It is NOT an expert guidance.
 Look at it as my class notes where I am deciding which class to take and when (fun stuff :-).
 I have been using online tools to write since geo cities.
 Moved to blogger, word-press and Medium.
 All great tools for their time.
 It was always about making writing easier online.
-Up untill last year when i discoved github and jekyll blogs.
-I soon realized that ease of use is a reletive term.
+Up until last year when i discovered  GitHub and jekyll blogs.
+I soon realized that ease of use is a relative term.
 Since then, I have made a significant change in writing tool box.
 Details as we go along  ..

 # linux
 <hr><a name="linux"></a> Not only linux is free, it runs fast on old machines.
 For a hobbyist writer (assuming unsuccessful :-), its the best alternative to MacOS (and probably better).
 The beauty of Linux truly shows up in a huge variety of distributions, granularly designed for every segment of users.
 I tried many variants of Ubuntu before settling with Slackware.
 Primary reason - its unassuming , hack-able to the core and zero frills.
 Slackware's default behavior, puts you right at the command line without even starting graphical interface.
 Which is neat cuz, most of the tools I love are in commandline.